-A personal essay is not about your grades, scores, and achievements—it's about you.
-Colleges look for curious and articulate people who are ready to enter college.
-So how do you show the college that you are that person?
+Colleges want curious and articulate people who are ready to enter college.
+Your essay can show them you are that person.

 Can Your Essay Help You Get In?